UsmanAnsari/MovieSter/README.md

-# A Simple App of Android Developer Postition in Tentwenty
+# Assignment for Android Developer Postition in Tentwenty